Kendriya Vidyalaya, Kanjikode: Sports facilities

 Vidyalaya has facilities for table tennis, badminton, volleyball, kho-kho, kabaddi and basketball.
 A new basketball court was built which was inaugurated by Sri.
 C Karunakaran, AC, KVS RO Ernakulam in July 2015.

 Library

-School library is one of the best school libraries in the country.
-The library has a collection of 12, 000 books and subscribes to 52 periodicals.
-The library was shortlisted for LibTech Award 2019 for best integration of technology and won Indian Reading Olympiad 2021 Award under Reading for Pleasure - School category for the innovative practices for motivating reading.
+The school library is one of the best school libraries in the country.
+The library has a collection of 19,000+ books and subscribes to 52 periodicals.
+The library was shortlisted for LibTech Award 2019 for best integration of technology and won the Indian Reading Olympiad 2021 Award under Reading for Pleasure - School category for the innovative practices for motivating reading.
 The library also won KVS National Innovation & Experimentation Award 2019 for the innovative project "Library Points: Rewarding the Readers".

 The E-learning and Digital Library, launched in 2020, is the first of its kind in the country providing online reading and learning content to the students.

 Achievements

 Kendriya Vidyalaya Kanjikode ranked 7th in the EducationWorld India School Rankings 2017.
+On 29 July 2025 became the sole Kendriya Vidyalaya from the Ernakulam region to be “dedicated to the nation” as part of the Akhil Bharatiya Shiksha Samagam (ABSS) celebrating the fifth anniversary of the National Education Policy, 2020.

+Sports Activities

+The school organises a sports day annually in which the Houses take part in intra-school sports events.
+The school has won many trophies in Football, Cricket, Athletics and other games at the regional and national levels.

+The school consists of two Children Parks which provide recreation to the primary students.